Free Consultation 888-874-2142

 • Filing the Complaint: We will file your complaint in the appropriate family court.

-Local Insight & Tailored Legal Strategies
+A Collaborative Approach, Local Insight & Tailored Legal Strategies

-When to Consider an Annulment Over Divorce
+When to Consider an Annulment over a Divorce

 An annulment might be more suitable in cases of:

-• Lack of Consent: You or your spouse could not provide genuine consent at the time of marriage due to mental incapacity or intoxication.
+• Lack of Consent: When one or both spouses could not provide true consent due to incapacity or intoxication.

 FAQs About Annulments in Massachusetts